AgroDT/eslint-config/README.md

 npm install --save-dev @agrodt/eslint-config
 ```

+> [!NOTE]
-Important: Make sure you have the following installed:
+> Make sure you have the following installed:
+>

-- eslint version 9 or higher;
+> - eslint version 9 or higher
-- typescript version 5.7 or higher;
+> - typescript version 5.7 or higher

 If you don't have ESLint and TypeScript installed yet, you can install them
 with: